davegoblue/TestCodingShortcuts/README.md

 * AssociativeArrays_v001 shows an example of character lookups in a hashed environment
 * AssociativeArrays_v001 reproduces the Python word count dictionary on romeo-full.txt
 * AssociativeArrays_v001 reproduces the Python word count dictionary on tomsawyer_74.txt
+* AssociativeArrays_v001 compares run times by approach on tomsawyer_74.txt